bitwarden/contributing-docs/docs/contributing/pull-requests/branching.md

 ### Branches for a specific Jira issue

-In order to tie the work on a branch to our Jira instance, the branch name should be made up of two parts, separated by a slash:
+In order to tie the work on a branch to our Jira issues, the branch name should be made up of two parts, separated by a slash:

 - The team name or abbreviation (e.g. `Vault`), and